 To understand the concept of Enterprise Value and Equity Value, it would first be necessary to understand the different players in the capital markets and their claims on a company’s capital and income.

-To understand this, picture a company like a big country with different religious and social groups with each group seeking to pursue their own interest but somehow still manage to operate under the common banner of a company.
+To understand this, picture a company like a big country with different religious and social groups with each group seeking to pursue their own interest but somehow still managing to operate under the common banner of a company.

 These interest groups from the perspective of a company include those who have contributed capital to the firm.
 Since a company can generate capital from debt and equity the top-level classification of the mentioned interest groups comprises of Debt Holders and Equity Holders